 The applicant must install the rezoning sign a minimum of fifteen days prior to the Planning Commission public hearing.
 The sign must be placed on the property proposed for rezoning and in full public view along all of the property's road frontages.
 The sign must be located along the property line of the right-of-way at the midpoint of the property width.
 A corner lot will require a sign for each road frontage.
 The sign location must be identified on the sign location plot plan submitted with the initial application materials and approved by the Plan Review Center staff prior to installation.
-The applicant shall notify the Plan Review Center staff will confirm signs are posted in the correct log of the property of the property of the property of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct log of the plan Review Center staff will confirm signs are posted in the correct l
+The applicant shall notify the Plan Review Center once signs have been posted.
+City staff will confirm signs are posted in the correct location.